-- 1. Complainants, respondents and witnesses are advised to read the Diocesan Sexual Misconduct Policy so that they are familiar with the procedures involved.
-A copy of the Policy is included with this consent. - 2.
-Every effort will be made by those who are responsible for the administration of the Policy to maintain the confidentiality of the process, subject to the exceptions noted below. - 3.
-Complainants are advised that in the event of a formal complaint under the Policy, a copy of the written complaint, as well as related documents originating from the complainant, will be given to the respondent, or any persons necessary for the administration of the Policy. - 4.
-Respondents are advised that a copy of the written response to the complaint, as well as related documents originating from the respondent, will be given to the complainant, or any persons necessary for the administration of the Policy. - 5.
-Witnesses are advised that any information they provide, either verbally or in writing, to a person appointed to conduct an investigation under the Diocesan Sexual Misconduct Policy, may be disclosed to the complainant and respondent as well as to persons necessary for the administration of the policy. - 6.
-If a respondent does not sign this Consent to the Release of Information, the investigation will proceed in the absence of information originating from the respondent.
-In such an event, the investigating team may make their report to the Bishop in the absence of such information which may otherwise be of assistance to the respondent. - 7.
-In addition, anyone may be required by law to give evidence and document in the courts and other agencies involved in the administration of justice. - 8.
-If you have any questions about the operation of this Policy and your rights and responsibilities under it, please speak with the Executive Officer. - 9.
-The Policy is not intended to preclude anyone from seeking legal counsel or seeking a remedy through the courts or under the British Columbia Human Rights Code.

-I acknowledge receipt of a copy of the Policy.
-I have read, understand, and agree with the Consent to the Release of Information as provided above.
+t commencing (date Diocese notified of complaint) 1.
+Complainants, respondents and witnesses are advised to read the Diocesan Sexual Misconduct Policy so that they are familiar with the procedures involved.
+A copy of the Policy is included with this consent.
+2. Every effort will be made by those who are responsible for the administration of the Policy to maintain the confidentiality of the process, subject to the exceptions noted below.
+3. Complainants are advised that in the event of a formal complaint under the Policy, a copy of the written complaint, as well as related documents originating from the complainant, will be given to the respondent, or any persons necessary for the 1 administration of the Policy.
+4. Respondents are advised that a copy of the written response to the complaint, as well as related documents originating from the respondent, will be given to the complainant, or any persons necessary for the administration of the Policy.
+5. Witnesses are advised that any information they provide, either verbally or in writing, to a person appointed to conduct an investigation under the Diocesan Sexual Misconduct Policy, may be disclosed to the complainant and respondent as well as to persons necessary for the administration of the policy.
+6. If a respondent does not sign this Consent to the Release of Information, the investigation will proceed in the absence of information originating from the respondent.
+In such an event, the investigating team may make their report to the Bishop in the absence of such information which may otherwise be of assistance to the 7 respondent.
+7. In addition, anyone may be required by law to give evidence and document in the court and other agencies involved in the administration of justice.
+8. If you have any questions about the operation of this Policy and your rights and responsibilities under it, please speak with the Executive Officer.
+9. The Policy is not intended to preclude anyone from seeking legal counsel or seeking a remedy through the courts or under the British Columbia Human Rights Code. ledge receipt of a copy of the Policy.
+I have read, understand, and agree with the Consen e Re lease of Information as provided above.
+Sig gned: Date:

-Release of Information CONSENT FORM 6
+Witness: Release of Information CONSENT FORM 6